ankithsinghmalik/ankithsinghmalik/README.md

 - 👋 Hi, I’m @ankithsinghmalik
 - 👀 I’m interested in ...
+Machine Learning , Statistics , Data Science
 - 🌱 I’m currently learning ...
+How to Build a Data Piepline and Deployment of the Models on the Cloud
 - 💞️ I’m looking to collaborate on ...
+Data Science Projects Involving Real Case Studies
 - 📫 How to reach me ... ankithsingh.work@gmail.com

 <!---